-7. Is it possible to close the deal globally prior to local clearance?
+8. Is it possible to close the deal globally prior to local clearance?

 If the business related to the Austrian market can effectively be separated from the rest of the transaction, it is possible to close the deal globally prior to a clearance decision in Austria.
+However, this is very difficult to structure in practice.

-8. Is there a deadline for filing a notifiable transaction and what is the timetable thereafter for review by the BWB?
+9. Is there a deadline for filing a notifiable transaction and what is the timetable thereafter for review by the BWB?